AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/Events/events.md

 # Events
 Last missing piece for our contract is event handling.

-## What is an event for smart contract
+## What is an event for smart contract?
 Events are important for smart contracts because they facilitate communication between smart contracts and their user interfaces.
 In traditional web development, a server response is provided in a callback to the frontend.
 In blockchain, when a transaction is executed, smart contracts can emit events to the blockchain that the frontend can then process.

-## Minting event
+## Minting Event
 In our contract there is one occasion where an event should be emitted and that is when token is minted.
 One could expect that by calling Openbrush `_mint_to()`, and event will be emitted but upon closer examination we can see that `_emit_transfer_event()` has empty default [implementation](https://github1s.com/Supercolony-net/openbrush-contracts/blob/main/contracts/src/token/psp34/psp34.rs#L151-L152).
 This gives flexibility to create events for our needs.

 ```rust
 default fn _emit_transfer_event(&self, _from: Option<AccountId>, _to: Option<AccountId>, _id: Id) {}
 ```
 Let's define two events that are needed for token handling, *Transfer* and *Approve*.
 This needs to be done in the contracts's `lib.rs`.
-Please note that there is no Mint event.
-Mint is covered by *Transfer* event where `from` will be the contract address.
+Please note that there is no `Mint` event. `Mint` is covered by *Transfer* event where `from` will be the contract address.
 ```rust
 use ink_lang::codegen::{
     EmitEvent,